Voiced by: Linuj (Voice edited to sound more feminine), Roxyiguess (formerly) zel (currently)

 For all the tropes that pertains to him from the previous Killing Game will be found here.

-- Accidental Pervert: When trying to talk with the Amnesiac Hero in private, Sora along with Yoruko accuse him of hitting on her.
+- Accidental Pervert: When trying to talk with our Amnesiac Hero Sora in private, both she and Yoruko accuse him of hitting on her.

 - Adorkable: Even as a grown man, Teruya still has his moments of goofiness.